CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/how-the-budget-works.md

 - text_block:
   - title: Organization of the Budget
     body: >
-      <p>The City of Boston’s program budget provides information related to City
-      services and theirassociated costs.
+      <p>The City of Boston’s program budget provides information related to City services and their associated costs.
 The operating and capital budgets present the recommended resource allocations in terms of personnel, facilities, goods, and services.
-The budget document also describes the services provided by each City department and the performance targets that have been set for FY17.</p>
+The budget document also describes the services provided by each City department and the performance targets that have been set for FY18.</p>
       <h5>Departmental Operating Budgets</h5>
-      <p>Activities and services of the City are grouped into programs for budgeting
-      and management purposes.
+      <p>Activities and services of the City are grouped into programs for budgeting and management purposes.
 The operating budget for each department is presented by program.
 A “program” is defined as an organized group of activities directed toward attaining one or more related objectives, and the resources to execute them.</p>
       <p>A program can consist of direct services to the public and neighborhoods of
       the City (e.g. police patrol or tree maintenance), or traditional city staff functions (e.g. administrative services or engineering and design).
-Some City activities may not be defined as separate programs, even though they may be selfcontained operations.
+Some City activities may not be defined as separate programs, even though they may be self contained operations.
 For example, a fire station is not a separate program, although for accounting purposes it is a cost center within the Fire Department’s Fire Suppression program.
 Program budgets serve as the basic building blocks of the budget.
 There are three additional organizational levels above the program